James Monroe Museum and Memorial Library

 In 1927, the building was set to be destroyed, but Monroe’s great-granddaughter, Rose de Chine Gouverneur Hoes, purchased the building and opened the museum.
 That, of course is a very simplistic way to describe the opening of the Museum; there were many other contributors and associates that assisted in what the Museum and Memorial Library has become.
 The items and artifacts within the building are legitimate; the Monroe descendants have graciously continued to contribute artifacts that have been handed down through generations of the Monroe family so that the public can enjoy them.
 The museum has detailed information about the contributions made by the family on their website, it’s really amazing how involved his descendants were in preserving his, and the First Lady’s legacy.

 When I first entered the museum I was greeted by the docents who were extremely friendly and knowledgeable.
 Luckily I was visiting during the week, so I had the museum almost completely to myself.
 The amount of artifacts that are housed in the museum is staggering.
 I have not seen a collection quite like that before.
 Most collections have a few letters or maybe one or 2 pieces of furniture; that was not the case here.
 There are so many bookcases filled with books from President Monroe’s private collection.
 I felt like I was in the middle of the library in the Citadel (GoT reference) .

 Not only are there the President’s personal artifacts, there are other items of American history.
 President Monroe fought in many battles during the American Revolution, and was even injured in December 1776.
 There are several items on display that the President carried into battle, as well as items of clothing.
-The room that contains those items also has a detailed film on the President’s life.
+If you are even moderately interested in warfare history, this is something that you have to see.
+If you have a little extra time, there is also a detailed film on the President’s life playing in the room.